Church Stretton

-Church Stretton is a market town in Shropshire, England, 13 mi south of Shrewsbury and 15 mi north of Ludlow.
+Church Stretton is a market town and civil parish in Shropshire, England, 13 mi south of Shrewsbury and 15 mi north of Ludlow.
 The population in 2011 was 4,671.

 The town was nicknamed Little Switzerland in the late Victorian and Edwardian period for its landscape, and became a health resort.
 The local geology includes some of the oldest rocks in England and a notable fault is named after the town.

-Today, Church Stretton is a busy market town in the Shropshire Hills Area of Outstanding Natural Beauty.
+Church Stretton is in the Shropshire Hills Area of Outstanding Natural Beauty.